rust-lang/rustup/doc/src/environment-variables.md

   `RUST_BACKTRACE` is set.

-- `RUSTUP_PERMIT_COPY_RENAME` *unstable* When set, allows rustup to fall-back to copying files if attempts to `rename` result in an cross-device link errors.
+- `RUSTUP_PERMIT_COPY_RENAME` *unstable* When set, allows rustup to fall-back to copying files if attempts to `rename` result in cross-device link errors.
 These errors occur on OverlayFS, which is used by [Docker][dc].
 This feature sacrifices some transactions protections and may be removed at any point.
 Linux only.